 Note: There are five questions below.
 You are not required to answer them all!
 We've provided additional questions so you can choose not to answer a few of them if you'd prefer not to.
 This is supposed to be a fun exercise, not to put anyone on the spot.

 What is your favorite time of the day and why?
 What is your dream job?
 What are three of your favorite foods?
 What would be the most exciting scientific discovery ever?
 (Examples: time travel, recreating dinosaurs, flying cars, etc.) Would you rather travel back in time to meet your ancestors or to the future to meet your descendants?
 Why?
+What is your most used emoji?
+What’s your favorite sandwich and why?

 You may want to review the pointers in Remote Pairing Etiquette.
 Here are a few key points to follow in this icebreaker exercise.